D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The ARM template does not contain any linked or nested templates.

-After the successful deployment, you find that all resource but teh new SA have been removed from the RG.
+After the successful deployment, you find that all resource but the new SA have been removed from the RG.

 What happened?